rwblickhan/11ty-rwblickhan.org/technical/dotfiles.md

 ---
 tags: technical
-title: Command Line Tools I Like (2022)
+title: Dotfiles
 date: 2022-06-20
+snippet: "An overview of my dotfiles and command line tools I like."
 ---

 Despite being primarily an iOS developer, I use the command line quite a bit - I guess old habits from my time as an embedded software intern die hard.
 That said, I like a number of modern command line tools, many written in Rust, which are typically blazing fast and have better command-line interfaces than traditional Unix tools.

 If you like this list, you might also like Julia Evan's [more comprehensive list](https://jvns.ca/blog/2022/04/12/a-list-of-new-ish--command-line-tools/)!